pordonez/loopback-url-based-access-control/README.md

 via a RESTful API and persist them via LoopBack's ORM feature.

 LoopBack also provides the ability to define access controls on models via Roles and ACLs.
-The access control feature works at the model level.
+LoopBack access control feature works at the model level.
 That is, for a particular model or type, LoopBack supports the ability to specify which users or roles have access and the type of access to that particular model or type.